taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 The final Todo application can be found in [the GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/3.0.0).

 As you can imagine by now, you can connect your state everywhere to your view layer.
 You can retrieve it with `mapStateToProps()` and alter it with `mapDispatchToProps()` from everywhere in your component tree.
 These components that add this intermediate glue between view and state are called connected components.
 They are a subset of the container components from the container and presenter pattern.
 The presenter components are still clueless and don't know if the props are derived from a Redux store, from local state or actions.
 They just use these props.

+After all, that's basically everything you need to connect your state layer (Redux) to a view layer (React).
+As mentioned, your view layer could be exchanged with another library such as Vue.